bbbkada/EDMC-PlanetPOI/README.md

 To get ingame overlay, you need [EDMCOverlay](https://github.com/inorton/EDMCOverlay) installed.

 in setting you can adjust max poi´s to show, if body has multiple saved.
 Adjust the overlay position, and choose if altitude is added to distance or not.
 You can create poi´s manually by entering coords or if at the location, save current position.
-The body text is case sensitive and need to have the same format as reported by EDMC.
 ![Screenshot](images/EDMC_Settings.png)

 You add new poi´s by pressing the + button in the gui, System name is verified against Spansh API.